 I recently had the honor and pleasure of being invited to become a WomenHeart champion.
-To become a champion, I went to be trained at the Mayo Clinic.
-Yes, it was THE Mayo Clinic in Rochester MN.
-And I was one of 50 women in the country asked to do this.
-Everyone who was part of this illustrious group of women either had heart disease or had experienced some sort of cardiac event.
+To become a champion, I was trained at the Mayo Clinic.
+I was one of 50 women in the country chosen.
+Everyone in this illustrious group of women either had heart disease or had a cardiac event.
 In my case, it was the latter.

-On September 11, 2017, I was sitting in a Toastmasters meeting at the hospital, having just returned to my seat after a brief presentation.
-I began to feel a burning sensation that originated in the middle of my chest and spread to both shoulders and into my jaw.
+On September 11, 2017, in a Toastmasters meeting at the hospital, I just returned to my seat after a brief presentation.
+I felt a burning sensation that originated in the middle of my chest and spread to both shoulders and into my jaw.
 I even felt it in my bottom teeth.
 It wasn’t particularly painful but it was a sensation I had never experienced before.
 I sat for a few minutes and tried to squirm my way out of the feeling but a voice in my head that became louder and louder said, “women’s symptoms are different from men’s” over and over again.

 I turned to the gentleman sitting across the aisle from me, as he was the closest, and asked him to walk out with me because I was afraid I might get worse if I walked out and I didn’t want to faint…or worse.
 We walked out, I thought inconspicuously, and flagged down a hospital employee who quickly rallied the troops to get me into a wheelchair and off to the ER.
 While I waited for the wheelchair, I called my husband to tell him of my new adventure.

-As the reality of what was happening started to settle in I began to get a little panicked.
+As my reality became evident, I began to panic.
 I had too much to do to be laid up with a heart attack.
 I’m a vegetarian so this can’t be happening to me.
 My blood pressure and cholesterol are on the low side so this can’t be happening to me.
 I’m a health coach and I teach people how to avoid such situations so this can’t be happening to me.

 As soon as I arrived at the ER I was hooked up to an EKG and sure enough, it was happening to me.
 I was in the throes of a heart attack so they whisked me up to the cath lab to unblock what they thought was a blocked artery.
 What they found was something else.
 I had a spontaneous coronary artery dissection aka a SCAD.
 What is a SCAD, you say?
 It happens when one or more of your coronary arteries starts to come apart and cause a blockage resulting in a heart attack.
 I didn’t have a plaque buildup or a normal blockage.
 No, my artery started to peel apart and caused its own blockage.
 I was fortunate that it wasn’t a main artery and I feel like I dodged a gigantic bullet because here we are, almost 16 months later and I feel pretty good.

 These are the people I hold up as my (s)heroes.
 They make me want to make them proud of me.
-I am so honored to have been in their company and to count them as my Heart Sisters.
+I am so honored to be in their company and count them as my Heart Sisters.